andraugust/andraugust.github.io/thermo.md

 f(N) = \frac{(2\pi m)^{3N/2}}{h^{3N}N!(3N/2)!}
 $$

-Great, now for the fun part—letting systems interact.
+So much for isolated systems, on to interactions.

-### Interacting Systems
+## Interacting Systems

 Suppose that two thermodynamic systems interact by exchanging something with eachother.
-"Something" could be energy, particles, volume, for example.
-The big question of this section is: what macroscopic states do the systems eventually equilibrate to, and why?
+"Something" could be energy, particles, volume, or anything else that's macroscopic.
+The big question of this section is: what macroscopic states do the systems equilibrate to, and why?

 To start, consider two systems having energies $$U_1$$ and $$U_2$$.
 As they interact they pass energy back and forth (by assumption), so that at one point in time their energies may be $$(U_1-a, U_2+a)$$, while at another point in time they may be $$(U_1-a', U_2+a')$$, etc. but always $$U_1+U_2 = \text{const.}$$